The sum-free process: Heuristically anticipating the trajectories

 We finish this section with a general conjecture about the random greedy algorithm for independent sets in hypergraphs.
-This conjecture ought to apply to all sufficiently ''nice" (almost uniform, almost regular, not too sparse) hypergraphs.
+This conjecture ought to apply to all sufficiently ``nice" (almost uniform, almost regular, not too sparse) hypergraphs.
 In general, the algorithm should terminate soon after the number of open elements is negligible compared to the number we've already chosen.
 Our conjecture is that we can predict when this happens using the heuristically derived trajectory for $Q$. \begin{conjecture} The step $i$ at which the random greedy independent set algorithm terminates w.h.p. is asymptotically the value $i$ such that $Q \approx i$.
-In particular, the sum-free process terminates when $2np \approx n^{1/2} t$, so when \end{conjecture} Even proving the lower bound of the conjecture presents considerable difficulty, particularly due to the fact that we suspect $D_{1, R}(0)$ becomes larger than $D_2(v)$ by that time.
+In particular, the sum-free process terminates when $2np \approx n^{1/2} t$, so when \end{conjecture} Even proving the lower bound of the conjecture presents considerable difficulty, particularly due to the fact that we suspect $D_{1, R}(0)$ becomes larger than $D_2(v)$ by that time (see equation \eqref{d2est} to see why this would wreak havoc on our present analysis of the process).